Akuda/fedkit/README.md

 ## Known Issues

+* Libsass 3.1 currently doesn't support sourcemaps properly and is disabled,
-* IE8 support is in progress.
+* IE8 support is untested,
 * Singularity.gs warns about Breakpoint being missing on compile but it's not a problem.
-SASS-MQ is far better anyway.
+SASS-MQ is far better anyway,
-* No documentation
+* No full documentation.